mugishasam123/awesomebooks/README.md

 To get the content of this project locally you need to run this command in your terminal:
 - git clone your https://github.com/matovu-farid/My-Portfolio.git
 - cd project My-Portfolio
+- open the index.html file to see project running.

 ### Deployment
 This project is deployed on a github page on the link below: